-Stock Dog Trial At Red Bluff Bull and Gelding ShowPosted about 5 years ago by Holly
+Stock Dog Trial At Red Bluff Bull and Gelding ShowPosted over 5 years ago by Holly

 Yep, it's a bit redneck, but if you grew up in the country there's nothing like a night of watching dogs wrangling a bunch of cows up and down an arena while a guy on a horse flaps his arms and yells.
 Sometimes you cheer for the steers, sometimes for the dog, but either way, you're watching a 3-way battle of wills and basic instincts on a sophisticated playing field.